hyplabs/move-nft-framework/blog/blog.md

 ### How to create a collection + list it

-- For creating a collection as well as a token and then listing for a fixed price sale, it can be done by calling the following function
+- To create a collection as well as a token, and then listing for a fixed price sale, you would call the following function:
 ```
 public entry fun create_collection_token_and_list<CoinType>(
         creator: &signer,